New Zealand Women's World Cup team evacuated because of hotel fire in second security incident

 New Zealand Women’s World Cup team evacuated because of hotel fire in second security incident

-New Zealand have police charged a 34-year-old man with burglary and arson and said he is due to appear in Auckland District Court on Monday
+New Zealand police have charged a 34-year-old man with burglary and arson and said he is due to appear in Auckland District Court on Monday.
+It was unclear whether the incident was connected to the World Cup.

-It was the second security incident within three days at the World Cup, following a fatal shooting near team hotels on the first morning of the tournament.
+It was the second security issue within three days at the World Cup, following a fatal shooting near team hotels on the first morning of the tournament.

-About 7:45 p.m. local time Saturday, the Football Ferns were briefly evacuated from the Pullman Hotel after a fire was reported.
+The Football Ferns were evacuated from the Pullman Hotel around 7:45 p.m. local time Saturday when the fire was reported.
 All of the players were safe and accounted for, the team said.

+New Zealand defender CJ Bott said some players encountered smoke while evacuating.
+But the players made it out safely and spent a few hours at a nearby restaurant.

+“Yeah, one of the fire exits was a bit smoky but the majority of us got down the other safe exit and we exited the building perfectly fine,” said Bott.

 Four people were treated for smoke inhalation, according to the New Zealand Herald newspaper.
 Several small fires were found in the hotel that fire officials determined to be suspicious.

-It was unclear whether the incident was connected to the World Cup.
+“We had really good security on board that gave us really good instruction and we all kind of dealt with it pretty well,” forward Gabi Rennie said on Sunday.
+“I think our team is pretty good with dealing with adversity.
+So it’s just another kind of test.”

 New Zealand is co-hosting the Women’s World Cup with Australia.
-On the morning of New Zealand’s opening match at Auckland’s Eden Park on Thursday a gunman opened fire at a construction site in downtown Auckland, killing two people.
+On the morning of New Zealand’s opening match at Eden Park in Auckland on Thursday, a gunman opened fire at a downtown construction site, killing two people.
 The assailant died after a shootout with police.
 Five people were wounded.

 A moment of silence for the victims was held before New Zealand defeated Norway 1-0.